Shop Subscribe

 5. Keep Lesson Plans Done a Week Ahead

 This is important because each of us will have times when we’re so busy that preparing adequately for the next week just won’t happen.
-It’s especially important to have a substitute kit or binder with general information and lesson plans that can be used in case of an unexpected absence.
+It’s especially important to have a substitute kit or binder with general information and lesson plans to use in case of an unexpected absence.
 Keep a sturdy binder with plans on the desk at all times.

 Being organized and prepared is the key to successful teaching.
 Following these few tips will help you make it through those first few weeks with confidence.